Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Adaptive Dynamic Input-Output Linearizing Control

-Note that the relative degrees $\rho_1$ and $\rho_2$ of $y_1$ and $y_2$ are $4$, and thus the total relative degree $\rho$ of the extended system is $8.$ Since $\rho = 8$ is equal to the dimension of the extended system state $\chi$, there are no zero dynamics.
-In this paper, we use the input-output linearization technique presented in \cite[p.~517]{Khalil:1173048}, \cite{portella2022mimo} to design the control law.
-The linearizing control law is thus
+Furthermore, the relative degree $\rho$ of the output in the extended system is $ 8,$ which is equal to the dimension of the extended system state $\chi$.
+Therefore, there are no zero dynamics in the extended bicopter dynamics.